 First, it lets you avoid issues with stock levels.
-The two biggest being overstocking, which leads to dead stock, and understocking, which causes backordered products.
+The two biggest being overstocking, which leads to dead stock (see dead stock meaning), and understocking, which causes a backorder.
 Both issues can result in lost sales and even customer churn.

 Second, it prevents shipping errors.
 Your eCommerce shipping team may be delivering the wrong orders, shipping to incorrect addresses, or just operating slowly.
-By taking control of your order management, you can avoid these issues and increase customer satisfaction.
+By taking control of your order management, perhaps with the help of a multichannel order management platform, you can avoid these issues and increase customer satisfaction.

 Third, it saves your business time and money.
 When you don't streamline your order management, you're wasting resources.
 Your team will spend more time than necessary on fulfillment and you'll foot the bill.
 Invest in a 3PL fulfillment company or order management system to limit this waste.